frank-desantes/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## 1. Verify the monitoring installation

 run `kubectl` command to show the running pods and services for all components.
-Take a screenshot of the output and include it here to verify the installation
+Take a screenshot of the output and include it here to verify the installation.

 ![running pods and services](./answer-img/1_pods_svc.PNG)

 ## 2. Setup the Jaeger and Prometheus source
 Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

 ![home page after logging into Grafana](./answer-img/2_grafana.PNG)

 ## 3. Create a Basic Dashboard
 Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ![Dashboard with Prometheus as a source](./answer-img/3_prometheus_dashboard.PNG)

-## Describe SLO/SLI
+## 4. Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+The Service-Level Objective *monthly uptime* is the customer-centric and measurable goal e.g.(monthly uptime = 95%).
+With the Service-Level Indicator *uptime* (actually measured) we can than see, if we reached the goal at every end of the month.

+The Service-Level Objective *request response time* is the customer-centric and measurable goal e.g.(request response time < 400ms).
+With the Service-Level Indicator *response time* (actually measured) we can than see, if we reached the goal for every request.

-## Creating SLI metrics.
+## 5. Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+- Latency – Measures the time taken for a system to respond to a request.
+Lower latency indicates faster response times, which is crucial for user experience.

+- Availability – Represents the percentage of time a service is operational and accessible.
+High availability ensures minimal downtime and better reliability.

+- Error Rate – Tracks the proportion of failed requests compared to total requests.
+A lower error rate signifies a more stable and dependable system.

+- Throughput – Measures the number of successful transactions or requests processed per unit of time.
+Higher throughput indicates better system efficiency.

+- Durability – Relevant for storage systems, durability ensures that data remains intact and retrievable over time, preventing loss or corruption.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.